AckerlyXu/heima/articles/batch/batch-automatic-scaling.md

-<properties
+---
-    pageTitle="Automatically scale compute nodes in an Azure Batch pool | Azure" description="Enable automatic scaling on a cloud pool to dynamically adjust the number of compute nodes in the pool." services="batch"
+title: Automatically scale compute nodes in an Azure Batch pool | Azure
+description: Enable automatic scaling on a cloud pool to dynamically adjust the number of compute nodes in the pool.
-    documentationcenter=""
-    author="tamram"
-    manager="timlt"
-    editor="tysonn" />
-<tags
-    ms.assetid="c624cdfc-c5f2-4d13-a7d7-ae080833b779"
-    ms.service="batch"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="vm-windows"
-    ms.workload="multiple"
-    ms.date="01/23/2017"
-    wacn.date=""
-    ms.author="tamram" />
+services: batch
+documentationcenter: ''
+author: tamram
+manager: timlt
+editor: tysonn

+ms.assetid: c624cdfc-c5f2-4d13-a7d7-ae080833b779
+ms.service: batch
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: vm-windows
+ms.workload: multiple
+ms.date: 01/23/2017
+wacn.date: ''
+ms.author: tamram
+---

 # Automatically scale compute nodes in an Azure Batch pool
 With automatic scaling, the Azure Batch service can dynamically add or remove compute nodes in a pool based on parameters that you define.
 You can potentially save both time and money by automatically adjusting the amount of compute power used by your application--add nodes as your job's task demands increase, and remove them when they decrease.

-You enable automatic scaling on a pool of compute nodes by associating with it an *autoscale formula* that you define, such as with the [PoolOperations.EnableAutoScale][net_enableautoscale] method in the [Batch .NET](/documentation/articles/batch-dotnet-get-started/) library.
+You enable automatic scaling on a pool of compute nodes by associating with it an *autoscale formula* that you define, such as with the [PoolOperations.EnableAutoScale][net_enableautoscale] method in the [Batch .NET](./batch-dotnet-get-started.md) library.
 The Batch service then uses this formula to determine the number of compute nodes that are needed to execute your workload.
 Batch responds to service metrics data samples that are collected periodically, and adjusts the number of compute nodes in the pool at a configurable interval based on your formula.

 You can enable automatic scaling when a pool is created, or on an existing pool.
 You can also change an existing formula on a pool that is "autoscale" enabled.
 Batch provides the ability to evaluate your formulas before assigning them to pools, as well as monitor the status of automatic scaling runs.